MIT Legacy Acceptance Rate

 Does MIT Consider Legacies?

 Does MIT consider legacies?
 On its admissions website, MIT states quite clearly that they “do not consider legacy or alumni relations in our admissions process.”
-Some individuals may be thinking, “Well they just say that.
-They don’t actually mean it.”
-Well, MIT means it the vast majority of the time.
-Your legacy student won’t necessarily be denied admission; legacy just won’t help the student get into the institution.
+At MIT, a legacy student won’t necessarily be denied admission; legacy just won’t help the student get into the institution.

-MIT had been quite clear about this.
-In 2006, it is very clear on our institution’s research website that “alumni relations” are “not considered.”
-MIT can assure you that they will not take into account if your parents (or aunt, or grandfather, or third cousin) attended in the past.
+MIT had been quite clear about this matter.
+In 2006, it was very clear on the institution’s research website that “alumni relations” are “not considered.”
+MIT could assure you that they will not take into account if your parents (or aunt, or grandfather, or third cousin) attended the institution in the past.

 What Counts As A Legacy At MIT?